-Many will require long-term care due to severe disability in old age.
-A person is severely disabled if he or she is unable to perform at least 3 Activities of Daily Living (ADLs) independently, namely:
+As we age, we may require long-term care due to severe disability in old age.
+A person is considered severely disabled if he or she is unable to perform at least three Activities of Daily Living (ADLs) independently, namely:

 When this happens, caregiving is needed.

 ElderShield was launched in 2002 to address the financial concern of long-term care.
 Being a non-compulsory scheme, a significant number of people chose to opt-out especially when it first started.
-The benefits of ElderShield are kept low for affordability.
-Monthly payouts are either $300 for up to 5 years or $400 for up to 6 years.
+However, the benefits of ElderShield are kept low for affordability.
+Monthly payouts are either $300 for up to five years or $400 for up to six years.

 Since October 2020, CareShield Life (an improvement from ElderShield) was launched.
 Not only does it provide higher payouts of at least $600 (which increases by 2% per year till age 67 or when a claim is made, whichever earlier), the payouts are for life as long as severe disability persists.
 Severe disability can be due to a physical injury, illness or even severe mental impairment.
 Singaporeans and PR who were born 1980 or later would have been automatically enrolled into CareShield Life.

-Older Singaporeans and PR who are not severely disabled will be automatically placed on CareShield Life from late 2021.
-For those born 1979 and earlier will also get to enjoy participation incentives between $500 and $4,000 to offset CareShield Life premium.
+Older Singaporeans and PRs who are not severely disabled will be automatically placed on CareShield Life from late 2021.
+Those born 1979 and earlier will also get to enjoy participation incentives between $500 and $4,000 to offset CareShield Life premiums.
 This is in addition to current means-tested premium subsidies.
-CareShield Life premium is dependent on several factors including your age, gender, citizenship, monthly per capita household income, residential property and whether you are currently on ElderShield plan or not.
+CareShield Life premium is dependent on several factors including your age, gender, citizenship, monthly per capita household income, residential property and whether you are currently on an ElderShield plan or not.
 CareShield Life premiums can be paid using your MediSave savings.

 Should I switch from ElderShield to CareShield Life?

-Monthly payouts of $300 to $400 under ElderShield for up to 6 years are insufficient to meet long-term care cost, especially as severe disability is likely to last longer than the 5-6 years after occurrence.
+Monthly payouts of $300 to $400 under ElderShield for up to six years are insufficient to meet long-term care cost, especially as severe disability is likely to last longer than the five to six years after occurrence.
 While you may have income from CPF LIFE payouts, it can be a strain to pay for long-term care costs out of these payouts.